json-schema-language/spec/json-schema-language.md

 The "elements" form is meant to describe JSON arrays representing homogeneous data.
 When a schema is of the "elements" form, it validates:

-- that the instance is an array, and
+- That the instance is an array, and
-- that all of the elements of the array are of the same type
+- That all of the elements of the array are of the same type.

 If a schema is of the "elements" form, then: